Frustrated in Christian Calling?

 6. How has God been growing you so that you might eventually live your dream?

-• What skills has God been growing—perhaps throughout your life—that would help build your dream?
+- What skills has God been developing—perhaps throughout your life—that would help build your dream?

 7. What would you need to do to prepare for your dream?
 (What is YOUR part of doing your dream?)